Microsoft CE&S BI Platform Redesign

 • Accessibility-first decisions aligned with WCAG standards

-Our work is now being implemented by developers at Microsoft, delivering real impact for users 🌟
+Our work has been implemented by our Microsoft stakeholders through development, and is delivering real impact for users 🌟

 What I learned & What's next

-This project reinforced that strong enterprise UX prioritizes clarity over cleverness.
+This project reinforced that strong enterprise UX prioritizes clarity and key tasks over cleverness.
 Familiar patterns often do more to reduce friction than novel interactions, especially in data-heavy systems.
 It also emphasized that research only becomes valuable when it clearly informs design decisions, rather than existing as a separate artifact.
-Finally, designing with scalability and handoff in mind isn’t optional—it’s a core responsibility when working on systems meant to grow beyond a single team or semester.
+Finally, designing with scalability and handoff in mind isn’t optional.
+It’s a core responsibility when working on systems meant to grow beyond a single team or semester.

 Next steps include advancing the CE&S BI Hub designs into high-fidelity and testing them with real CE&S BI users to further validate our decisions.
 Continued refinement of language, especially around acronyms and BI terminology, would help reduce confusion and better match users’ mental models.
 From there, supporting development handoff and iteration will be key to ensuring the designs translate effectively into a live product.